liamoconnor87/VisitGotham/README.md

 >- For a new account the link to create a Github repository would be seen on the home page.
 ![image](README_files/images/nw-ac-repo.png)

->- For an account that is not new your landing page will be your dashboard in which your looking for **New** button in **green** on the left hand side of the page.
+>- For an account that is not new your landing page will be your dashboard in which your looking for the **New** button in **green** on the left hand side of the page.
 ![image](README_files/images/create-repo.png)

 >- Both of these steps will take you to the next page which is the Github Repository creation page.
 >- You will need to give your repository a name that is unique.
 Github will indicate this with **green tick** next to the name.
 ![image](README_files/images/repo-pg.png)
 >- Fill up the other options given on the page and press **Create repository**.
+>-

 Credits
 =======